 When working with spreadsheets, you often add general information to worksheets above rows that are organized in table form.
 For instance, rows above this tabular region might contain information about a project name, owner, overall timeline, etc.

 In Spreadsheet.com, you can explicitly mark a row as the table header row so that only rows below your header rows are treated as table records.
 The table header row is denoted by the table header icon to the left of the row number.
 Everything below this row will be treated as table records, and everything above it will be ignored when performing actions like sorting and filtering or rendering records as Kanban view cards.

 In any worksheet, you can set a row as the table header row by right-clicking on the desired row and selecting Set row as table header.
 From there, the table header row icon will appear to the right of the row number.

 In the example shown above, Row 4 will become the table header row, and Rows 5 onwards will be considered table records.

 For more information about table records and the Table Header Row, check out our suite of articles on Tables and the Table Header Row.

 Expanding a Row

 Related rows allow you to link to rows in other worksheets.
-Related rows work like tables in a relational database; editing data in one changes the data in the other.
-You can create relationships with rows in any workbook you have access to, even workbooks that live in different folders.
+Related rows work like tables in a relational database, where editing data in one changes the data in the other.
+You can create relationships with rows in any workbook you have access to, even workbooks in different folders.